top of page

 Brainstorming & Ordering

-We want to work personally with you to create a beautiful and unique memorial that will last forever.
-Visit one of our locations and we'll sit down and brainstorm ideas.
+We want to work with you personally to create a beautiful and unique memorial that will last forever.

-Your consultant may show you examples of previous memorials that we've created, let you choose from dozens of available granite colors, advise you on different sizes and shapes of monument based on your budget, and make sketches on paper or on a whiteboard.
+Your consultant may show you examples of previous memorials that we've created, let you choose

 Rochester